OpenDDS/OpenDDS/docs/internal/bench2.rst

 .. option:: --name STRING

     Human friendly name for the node.
 Will be used by the test controller for referring to the node.
-During allocation of ``node_controller``'s, the name is used to match against the “name_wildcard” fields of the node configs.
+During allocation of node controllers, the name is used to match against the “name_wildcard” fields of the node configs.
-    Only ``node_controller``'s whose names match the “name_wildcard” of a given node config can be allocated to that node config.
-Multiple nodes could even have the same name.
+    Only node controllers whose names match the “name_wildcard” of a given node config can be allocated to that node config.
+Multiple nodes could have the same name.

 worker